Community Use of School Facilities

 - FCPS instructional and extracurricular programs.

-- School-related groups such as PTA, PTO, booster club, private tutoring, and school-business partners operating under special provisions.
+- School-related groups such as PTA, PTO, booster club, private tutoring, and school-business Ignite Partners operating under special provisions.

 - Fairfax County Department of Neighborhood and Community Services and Fairfax County Park Authority.